Inspections & Inventories

 Documenting the inspection

 A verbal inspection that produces no written record has limited value.
-Document each inspection with dated notes covering every room, and where possible take dated photographs of anything of concern.
-Sign and date the report.
-Where the tenant is present, which is good practice, ask them to countersign or confirm in writing that they were shown the report and given an opportunity to comment.
+Document each inspection with dated notes covering every room and, where possible, dated photographs of anything of concern, then sign and date the report.
+Where the tenant is present, which is good practice, ask them to countersign or confirm in writing that they were shown the report and given a chance to comment.

 What to do if you find a problem